teehweehwee/LetterBuddies/README.md

 # LetterBuddies 🕺🏻
-🙌🏻 Welcome to "Letter Buddies" – a word-guessing game AKA hangman! 🎮 <br> *(p.s. this is actually just hangman, but to make it seem like i've done a lot, this is called letter buddies)*
+🙌🏻 Welcome to "Letter Buddies" – a word-guessing game AKA hangman without the man! 🎮 <br> *(p.s. this is actually just hangman, but to make it seem like i've done a lot, this is called letter buddies)*

 Choose from four lame categories, each holding a secret word for you to unravel.
 You've got 5 chances to crack the code.
 Make every click count!